Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/components/custom-carousel.md

 ## Configuration

-Here is the recommended setup for accessible carousel.
+Here is the recommended setup for an accessible carousel:

 ```javascript
 var mySwiper = new Swiper('.swiper-container', {